 While I was researching about Nes Perse tribe in North America and their history of immigration, I thought about making a symbolic door made of biotextile and knitting, a symbol for the utopian unity of people in the world.

-In this work I made five revolving knitted doors, that rotates in all directions.
+I made five revolving knitted doors, that rotates in all directions.

 During the research process, I have extensively worked with bioplastics, on its characteristic, texture recipe and color recipe.
 The clarity, sturdiness and eco-friendliness of bioplastic makes in a perfect 'material of the future society'.